mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `display:grid` starts to shift elements into a grid we define.
+- `display:grid` enables the grid meaning that anything inside `.layer-a` and `.layer-b` can be considered a "cell"
 - `grid-area:1/1` essentially says "put both `layer-` elements into the same grid cell at row 1 column 1, which by default shifts them into the position we see below (upper-left corner);

 ## 3. Place content

-We need to move these celss into the center
+Let's move these entire grid content towards the middle:

 <ConcentricSquares class="place-content" />